 Essentially, you have to look beyond the nutritional profile of the two to figure out which is more suitable for you.

-First of all, the two have very distinctly different flavours.
+First of all, the two have very distinctly different flavors.
 Go for the one whose essence you prefer.

 Secondly, ghee has a higher smoking point (252 degrees Celsius) than butter (177 degrees Celsius).
 So it can withstand more heat and would not stick to the bottom of your cooking pan, which makes it ideal for sautéing.